malcolmseyd/uvec2021/README.md

 Dependencies:
 Python3
+npm
 Python websockets (https://websockets.readthedocs.io/en/stable/index.html) This can be installed with $ pip install websockets

 The server backend can be run using python3 server.
-The frontend website site can be run using
+The frontend website site can be run using npm build